On Hardness and Approximation of Broadcasting in Structured Graphs: Efficient Polynomial Time Approximation Schemes

-In this section, we present a polynomial-time approximation scheme (PTAS) for \telebr in \kcycle graphs.
+In this section, we present an efficient polynomial-time approximation scheme (EPTAS) for \telebr in \kcycle graphs.
 Recall that a \kcycle graph is obtained by joining $k$ cycles at a common central vertex $r$.
-We assume that the number of cycles $k$—and hence the optimal broadcast time—is asymptotically large; for constant $k$, the problem can be solved by a straightforward exhaustive search (see, e.g.,~\cite{vcevnik2017broadcasting}).
+We assume that the number of cycles $k$—and hence the optimal broadcast time—is asymptotically large; for constant $k$, the problem can be solved optimally by a straightforward exhaustive search (see, e.g.,~\cite{vcevnik2017broadcasting}).

-In what follows, we design a PTAS for the case where the broadcast originates at $s=r$.
+In what follows, we design an EPTAS for the case where the broadcast originates at $s=r$.
 This restriction is without loss of generality: any $c$-approximation for the case that the center is the originator (when $s=r$) can be extended to a $c$-approximation in the general case ($s\neq r$).
-Suppose the originator $s$ is a non-center vertex on some cycle $C_m$, at distance $d \geq 1$ from $r$.
+Suppose the originator $s$ is a non-center vertex on some cycle $Y$, at distance $d \geq 1$ from $r$.
 The message can first be forwarded along the shortest path from $s$ to $r$.
-Once $r$ is informed, it first sends the message to its other neighbor on $C_m$ and then proceeds with the $c$-approximation algorithm on the rest of the graph.
-If the overall broadcast time is determined by a vertex in $C_m$, then the scheme is optimal.
-Otherwise, the process completes within $d + 1 + c \cdot \boldsymbol{br}^-$ rounds, where $\boldsymbol{br}^-$ is the optimal broadcast time excluding $C_m$.
+Once $r$ is informed, it first sends the message to its other neighbor on $Y$ and then proceeds with the $c$-approximation algorithm on the rest of the graph.
+If the overall broadcast time is determined by a vertex in $Y$, then the scheme is optimal.
+Otherwise, the process completes within $d + 1 + c \cdot \boldsymbol{br}^-$ rounds, where $\boldsymbol{br}^-$ is the optimal broadcast time excluding $Y$.
 Since $\bropt \geq d + \boldsymbol{br}^-$, this yields the same approximation factor $c$.